Uppada

 Uppada is a village in Kakinada district of the Indian state of Andhra Pradesh.
 It is located in Kothapalli mandal of Kakinada revenue division.
 Uppada Jamdani Sari is a handcrafted sari woven at the village and is also a geographical indication of Andhra Pradesh.
 It is popular Fishery station for Prawns.

 Geography

-Uppada is located at and at an altitude of 15 m.
+Uppada is situated at and at an altitude of 15 m.
 45 km from Tuni The village is spread over an area of 4.50 km2 and is located on the west coast of Bay of Bengal.